aregsar/aregsarblog/blog/2020/configure-laravel-cache-to-use-redis/index.md

  'default' => 'redis',
 ```

-## Using the Laravel Cache
+## Using the default Laravel Cache

-The snipper below uses the default cache store specified in `config/cache.php`:
+The snippet below uses the default cache store specified in `config/cache.php`:

 ```php
 $value = Cache::get('foo');
 ```

+## Using an explicit cache store for Laravel Cache

-select a store from stores specified in config/cache.php
+we can explicitly select a store from stores specified in `config/cache.php` to override the default cache configuration when using the cache provider or facade.

-The snipper below explicitly uses a the `file` store specified in `config/cache.php` even though the default cache store is set to `redis` in `config/cache.php`:
+The snippet below explicitly uses a the `file` store specified in `config/cache.php` even though the default cache store is set to `redis` in `config/cache.php`:

 ```php
 $value = Cache::store('file')->get('bar');
 ```

+## Adding and using additional cache stores

-Note: We can additional cache `redis` stores in `config/cache.php` that are configured to use other `redis` driver connections in `config/database.php`.
+We can additional cache `redis` stores in `config/cache.php` that are configured to use other `redis` driver connections in `config/database.php`.

 Below is an example of adding a `redis2` store to `config/cache.php` that references a `cache2` redis connection added to the `redis` driver in `config/database.php`:

 ```php
 # config/cache.php